Acellera/htmd/doc/source/simulation.rst

-Simulations
+Molecular dynamics simulations
 ==============================

 HTMD allows to prepare molecular simulations and run them with minimal knowledge of the technical details required to do so, thanks to prepared protocols.

-Some of these functionalities are general, some are specific to the acemd molecular simulation package, however the MD engine should not matter.
+All functionalities of HTMD are general, it is possible to use HTMD with any MD engine.
+However, ACEMD the MD engine embedded in HTMD is easier to use and is supported.
 In particular, there are functions to setup the configuration of a simulation into a specific directory and way to perform adaptive sampling methods which is the primary method of sampling in HTMD.

 ACEMD a powerful and simple MD engine which pioneered  GPU computing since 2009 is distributed together with HTMD in a standard version.
 A profesional version is available by writing at info@acellera.com (http://www.acellera.com/acemd).

+Nevertheless,

 References